yeoman/yeoman.io/app/_includes/yeoman.wiki/docs/Generators.md

 ```

 `yo generator:app` shows a wizard for generating a new generator whilst yo
-`generator:subgenerator NAME` generates a sub-generator with the name NAME
+`generator:subgenerator NAME` generates a sub-generator with the name NAME.

 <h3 id="generator-generator">The built-in generator generator</h3>